RVRX/rvrx.github.io/staging/unraid-smb-on-linux/index.md

 }
 <!--# START POST #-->

 This guide will explain how to setup an Unraid SMB share to automatically mount on boot on a Linux client.
-It also addresses the `noserverino` fix for stale file handles that can be encountered with Unraid's SMB implementation.
+It also addresses the `noserverino` fix for stale file handles that can be encountered due to the Unraid Mover's impact on the Unraid SMB server.

 ## Install SMB/CIFS
 Install SMB utlitiy to allow CIFS mounting: